Relationship Communication

 This could also be titled, "Acknowledging: The Art and Ethics of Manipulation."
 Most people are unaware that one cannot not manipulate others.
 Not unlike a masseuse, the secret is to manipulate in a way that everyone feels good.

-Did you know that most arguing is about something else which is not being acknowledged verbally in the relationship?
+Adults and children thrive on pleasing their loved ones.
+If you ain't pleasing or being pleased then there is something that's not being acknowledged.
+Did you know that most arguing is about something else that's not being acknowledged verbally in the relationship?
 It's seldom about the burnt toast.

-Did you know that babies cry when one or both parents are withholding a thought from the other.
+Did you know that babies cry when parents are withholding thoughts from each other?
 A baby can sense when the integrity is out, when something, an incomplete, is occupying the space.
 A thought withheld serves as a barrier to the experience of love.
 A baby cries because it truly bothers/hurts him/her when the parents have unconsciously lapsed into their imitation of communication.
+This article will definitely accelerate your acknowledgment mastery process.

-[ top ]
+top

 3) Looking young and wholesome—a beauty tip from the Mormons.